daumie/blog/_posts/2016-06-29-basic-commands.md

 	$ mv /home/daumie/Downloads/file.txt /home/daumie/Desktop/

 **Note:** `mv` command can be used with wildcard characters. `mv` should be used with caution, as moving of _system/unauthorised`_ file may lead to security issues as well as system breakdown.

+## `pushd`  push directory and `popd`

+You're getting into programmer territory with these commands, but they're so handy I have to teach them to you.
+These commands let you temporarily go to a different directory and then come back, easily switching between the two.

+The `pushd` command takes your current directory and _pushes_ it into a list for later, then it changes to another directory.
+It's like saying, _Save where I am, then go here._

+The `popd` command takes the last directory you pushed and _pops_ it off, taking you back there.

+Finally, on Unix `pushd`, if you run it by itself with no arguments, will switch between your current directory and the last one you pushed.

 These commands will surely make you comfortable with Linux.
 But it’s not the end.
 Very soon I will be coming with other commands which will be useful for _Middle Level User_